vidAio-subnet/vidaio-subnet/docs/validator_competition_checklist.md

   `COMPETITION_ACCEPT_MODAL_BUILD_WITHOUT_SIZE_ATTESTATION=true`.
 This
   acknowledges that direct Modal builds do not attest the manifest's 25 GB final-image limit.
-- [ ] Confirm the production UID-0 authorization, PAT-redaction canary,
+- [ ] Confirm the production subnet-owner-hotkey authorization,
+  PAT-redaction canary,
   alpha-stake eligibility, and post-competition public-audit gates required by local policy.
 The implementation plan lists these as later rollout phases;
   do not assume they exist merely because evaluation works.